 Lorraine Politi, who already runs the highly successful Molly’s Play Centre in Ocean Terminal Edinburgh, launched The Yard, Leith in July.

 It provides fine dining with integrated soft play, so families can dine out together in a safe and welcoming atmosphere without compromising on food quality.

 Lorraine added: “We are a bar, a restaurant and a children’s facility and those elements need promoted individually and as a whole.

 “That requires a deft PR touch from a confident agency that can reach the local newspaper as easily as it can speak to the likes of the Netmums network online.

-Holyrood Partnership co-founder Raymond Notarangelo said the team was relishing the challenges and opportunities both clients would bring.
+Holyrood PR co-founder Raymond Notarangelo said the team was relishing the challenges and opportunities both clients would bring.